Regulations governing the EMI license in Lithuania

 Personnel Requirements

-• CEO or local executive director: The company should have a responsible executive person available in Lithuania for operational management and communication with the Bank of Lithuania.
-Lithuanian language capability may be important where the role involves local administration, staff coordination or regulator-facing communication.
+• CEO or local executive director: The company should have a responsible local executive available for operational management and communication with the Bank of Lithuania.
+Lithuanian language capability may be important where the role involves local administration, staff coordination, or regulator-facing communication.

 • AML/CTF compliance officer: The AML/CTF compliance function should be covered by a responsible person with sufficient experience.
-For a Lithuanian EMI project, this role is usually expected to have a credible local connection or availability in Lithuania.
+For an EMI with a license in Lithuania, this role is usually expected to have a credible local connection or availability.

-• ICT and security officer: ICT/security responsibility may be internal or outsourced, but the institution should have clear oversight of system security, access controls, incident handling, outsourcing and operational resilience.
+• ICT and security officer: ICT/security responsibility may be internal or outsourced, but the institution should have clear oversight on system security, access controls, incident handling, outsourcing, and operational resilience.

-• Data protection responsibility: A DPO may be required where the company’s data-processing activity triggers GDPR requirements.
+• Data protection responsibility: Data Protection Officer (DPO) may be required where the company’s data-processing activity triggers General Data Protection Regulation (GDPR) requirements.
 Even where a formal DPO is not required, data protection responsibility should still be assigned.

 Additional Obligations Under the Regulations

-• After authorisation, the EMI must maintain the same regulatory standard presented in the application.
+• After authorization, the EMI must maintain the same regulatory standard presented in the application.
 This includes own funds monitoring, safeguarding, AML/CTF controls, ICT/security, outsourcing oversight, reporting and internal governance.

-• Material changes to ownership, management, key personnel, authorised services, outsourcing, safeguarding or passporting plans may need to be notified to the Bank of Lithuania.
+• Material changes to ownership, management, key personnel, authorized services, outsourcing, safeguarding or passporting plans may need to be notified to the Bank of Lithuania.

 Not sure how many people your Lithuanian EMI structure needs?
-Legalaes can review the model and define which roles should be local, internal, outsourced or part-time.
+Legalaes can review your business model and define which roles should be local, internal, outsourced, or part-time.

-For more detailed road map of the project and commercial offer – get in touch with our Forex professional.
+For a more detailed roadmap of the project and commercial offer, get in touch with our EMI professional.

 Jegor Kupratsevits